dbousfie/4201/syllabus.md

 Students who participate in the process will submit the first five pages of their essay by the end of Week 8 (​March 11).
 Submission results in an immediate 5/35 grade on the essay (pass/fail).​

-I will randomize and redistribute the five pages by March 13th - everyone gets 2 sets of randomized 5 pages (i.e. 10 pages to mark).
+I will randomize, anonymize and redistribute the five pages by March 13th - everyone gets 2 sets of randomized 5 pages (i.e. 10 pages to mark).

 The detailed comments and feedback are due by March 18th this is worth 10/35 marks of the essay grade (70% for completion 30% my discretion).
 Therefore by March 18 you will have 12/35 marks of&nbsp; your essay grade complete.